philmale/Copy-Bulb/README.md

 We have two outside lights on a porch, and a third light above the house number plate - no matter what colours and settings the two porch lights are at I wanted the plate light to be a contrast to them.
 In another use case there is a room with four ceiling lights and a table lamp, I wanted the table lamp to be the same colour as the ceiling lights but always a slightly brighter and richer colour.

-Rather than implementing this as an automation, I've done it as a script that can then be used multiple times by several autoamtions in different situations.

 # Install
 Just copy and paste the copy-bulb.yaml script into your Home Assistant script editor in YAML mode and call it 'Copy Bulb' (so it becomes script.copy_bulb).
 Instructions for use are included in the field descriptions.
 Then create some automations that use it.